Difficulty

 Bloom

-honeyberries bloom quite early, but they produce very hardy flowers that can survive in some of the most unstable climates.
-L. kamtschatica blooms the earliest and should only be grown in the north.
-L. emphyllocalyx blooms late, in comparison.
-Kuril-type bloom slightly later.
+honeyberries bloom very early, but they produce exceptionally hardy flowers that can survive in some of the most unstable climates.
+L. kamtschatica blooms the earliest and should only be grown in the north, and L. emphyllocalyx blooms late in comparison.
+Kuril-type honeyberries bloom slightly later.

 Ripens